ej-you/Filmer/server/docs/README_APP.md

 Also saved movie info to DB has expiration duration.
 If saved movie info is expired, app runs background update task for it.

 > _!!
-But you get outdated info first time after dtection of expiration !!_
+But you get outdated info first time after detection of expiration !!_

 * answer is using entity.UserMovie struct with loaded full info of entity.UserMovie.Movie substruct